eezstreet/SWATEliteForce/README.md

 - Improved textures for MP5, UMP, M870, M870 Less Lethal, MP5SSD6 and G36K
 - The Gas Mask has been renamed Respirator and no longer restricts your field of view.
 - Tactical items (grenades, wedges, lightsticks, C2) now show the number of items left when equipped.
+- You can now select which entry point to use on an All Missions Campaign by selecting it in the Mission Selection menu.
 - Rewrote the voting code from scratch.
 No longer allowed to vote for gametype; can vote to end current map or to go to next map.
 - Can vote in Career CO-OP if "Enable Voting" is checked in the map settings panel.
 (Voting specific maps and voting for next map are not allowed in this mode)
 - The breaching shotgun fire interface will now show for all shotguns, not just the breaching shotgun.